Resources for your reference

-If a pay channel is available on the Free platform.
-For Example some News channels like AajTak, New18 India, etc are Pay channels which are available on Freedish and hence the viewership of these channels will be seen on the Pay and Free Platform.
+If a Pay channel is available on the Free platform, the channel will be visible in YUMI on the Pay and Free Platform.

 Households that have Dual MOSR (Mode of Signal Reception) - where at least one connection is a pay connection and one is a free connection.
 The primary active connection will be the basis of determination if the Household is on the Pay or Free platform.
 In this instance there could be viewership of Pay channels in a Household that has been classified under the Free Platform (as the primary active connection is a Free Platform connection).
 The converse is also true.

 The Household was classified under the Free Platform at the time of BARC empanelment or during the last Household check done by BARC - but over time that Household has changed its MOSR (Mode of Signal reception) to a Pay Platform connection.
 In this instance the Household would still be classified on the Free Platform.
 This check to update the Households MOSR happens every 2-3 weeks.

 The panel is representative and MOSR is a secondary control variable in the BARC methodology.
 The percentage of viewership on Pay channels on the Free platform are very low.
 This will continue to exist as there will be Households that have dual MOSRs.

 We at BARC are constantly monitoring the viewership of these Households and if we see any change in platform profiling (Free vs Pay Platform) – there is a process to check the status with the household.
 Basis the feedback of the household, changes if needed are made in 2-3 weeks.

 The Pay and Free Platform Split will only be available from Week 27, 2019 onwards.